-The quick-start security group enables all IP addresses to access your instance over the specified ports (e.g., SSH).
+The quicklaunch-x security group enables all IP addresses to access your instance over the specified ports (e.g., SSH for Linux/UNIX).
 This is acceptable for the short exercise in this tutorial, but it's unsafe for production environments.
 In production, you'll authorize only a specific IP address or range of addresses to access your instance.